nginxinc/nginx-amplify-doc/amplify-guide.md

 Most metrics will be collected by the agent without requiring the user to perform any additional setup (for troubleshooting see section "What do I need to get the Agent reporting metrics?" above).

-Some additional metrics for NGINX will only be reported if NGINX configuration file is adjusted accordingly.
+Some additional metrics for NGINX monitoring will only be reported if NGINX configuration file is adjusted accordingly.
 See section "Additional HTTP metrics" below, and pay attention to Source and Variable fields in metric descriptions that follow.

 ### OS metrics